Senshi111/debian-hyprland-hyprdots/README.md

 >
 > thanks to prasanthrangan's work, I only took his themes and modified the scripts so that they could work in debian
 >[prasanthrangan github page](https://github.com/prasanthrangan/hyprdots)
->for fedora version you can go to my other github [here](https://github.com/Senshi111/fedora-hyprland-hyprdots)